 - Producing cutting-edge economic reports and analyses aimed at empowering industry executives to make smart business decisions.

-- Offering innovate training and services that are designed to improve safety on both sides of the barricades.
+- Offering innovate training and services that are designed to improve safety on both sides of the work zone barricades.

 - Representing the industry’s market interests when threatened in court by anti-transportation opponents.